travis-ci/docs-travis-ci-com/user/build-matrix.md

 ## Fast Finishing

-If some rows in the build matrix are allowed to fail, the build won't be marked as finished until they have completed.
+If some jobs in the build matrix are allowed to fail, the build won't be marked as finished until they have completed.

 To mark the build as finished as soon as possible, add `fast_finish: true` to the `matrix` section of your `.travis.yml` like this: